Encyclopædia Britannica Eleventh Edition: Background

 The 1911 eleventh edition was assembled with the management of American publisher Horace Everett Hooper.
-Hugh Chisholm, who had edited the previous edition, was appointed editor in chief, with Walter Alison Phillips as his principal assistant editor.
+Hugh Chisholm, who had edited the previous edition, was appointed editor-in-chief, with Walter Alison Phillips as his principal assistant editor.

 Originally, Hooper bought the rights to the 25-volume 9th edition and persuaded the British newspaper The Times to issue its reprint, with eleven additional volumes (35 volumes total) as the tenth edition, which was published in 1902.
 Hooper's association with The Times ceased in 1909, and he negotiated with the Cambridge University Press to publish the 29-volume eleventh edition.
 Though it is generally perceived as a quintessentially British work, the eleventh edition had substantial American influences, in not only the increased amount of American and Canadian content, but also the efforts made to make it more popular.
 American marketing methods also assisted sales.
 Some 14% of the contributors (214 of 1507) were from North America, and a New York office was established to coordinate their work.

 The initials of the encyclopaedia's contributors appear at the end of selected articles or at the end of a section in the case of longer articles, such as that on China, and a key is given in each volume to these initials.
 Some articles were written by the best-known scholars of the time, such as Edmund Gosse, J. B. Bury, Algernon Charles Swinburne, John Muir, Peter Kropotkin, T. H. Huxley, James Hopwood Jeans and William Michael Rossetti.
 Among the then lesser-known contributors were some who would later become distinguished, such as Ernest Rutherford and Bertrand Russell.
 Many articles were carried over from the 9th edition, some with minimal updating.
-Some of the book-length articles were divided into smaller parts for easier reference, yet others much abridged.
+Some of the book-length articles were divided into smaller parts for easier reference, yet others were much abridged.
 The best-known authors generally contributed only a single article or part of an article.
 Most of the work was done by journalists, British Museum scholars and other scholars.
 The 1911 edition was the first edition of the encyclopaedia to include more than just a handful of female contributors, with 34 women contributing articles to the edition.
+These included Adelaide Anderson, Gertrude Bell, Margaret Bryant, Constance Jocelyn Ffoulkes, Harriette Lombard Hennessy, and Eleanor Mildred Sidgwick.